mysteryx93/AviSynthShader/README.md

 The order of the parameters is not important.
 Note that if a parameter is not being used, it may be discarded during compilation and setting its value will fail.

 clip1-clip4: Sets additional input clips.
 Input sets 's0' within the shader, while clip1-clip4 set 's1' to 's4'.
 The order is important.

+width, height: The size of the output texture.
+Default = same as input texture.

 #### SuperRes(input, passes, strength, softness, hqdownscaling, upscalecommand, folder)